 I did notice some trends though.
-A lot of bands and artists are now very active on social networking sites like Twitter, Facebook and Last.fm, which is a good thing since fans can get a glimpse of their everyday life and get behind the scene info.
-I also noticed that a lot of band websites that used to be all Flash a couple years ago are now turning to CSS/HTML/JS and many also have blogs.
+A lot of bands and artists are now very active on social networking sites like Twitter, Facebook, and Instagram, which is a good thing since fans can get a glimpse of their everyday life and get behind-the-scenes info.

 What Does A Band Website Need?

 Of course, it’s all about the music, so it should be easy to listen to tracks and buy the album(s) and merch, but it’s also about keeping fans up to date so a list of upcoming shows and events is a must-have.
 Let’s make a quick list: